fd2010/E.A.T/README.md

 ## Description
 The Energy Analysis Tool (E.A.T) is designed to provide organisations with comprehensive energy management capabilities.
 The system consists of a web-based application that interacts with server-end technologies to monitor and control energy usage in office environments.

+The web application can be accessed via this url: https://fd2010.github.io/E.A.T/

 ## Key features

 * Energy consumption monitoring and visualisation